komalrathi/komalrathi.github.io/README.md

-My name is Komal and this is a website I have designed using React and Gatsby.
+Website designed using React and Gatsby.